cquinone/Comp_phys/README.md

 * Crank solves for the inhomogeneous case, using a Crank-Nicholson finite difference method, and assuming grad(Q) = 0 at the boundaries.
 Requires numpy and matplotlib.

-* Scalar wave solves the scalar wave equation in box, using spectral methods, and generates a animation of this.
+* Scalar wave solves the scalar wave equation in a box, using spectral methods, and generates a animation of this.
 Requires fftw.

 * Finite methods is a python program that uses finite element analysis to determine the final temperature on a bar attached to a wall, given an initial temperature, a function defining the bar over its length, and other parameters.
 Requires scipy and numpy.